dphu2609/Project_CS162_APCS22/README.md

 ## Features
 This program currently supports the following data structures:
 - Static Array
-- Dynamic Array (resize one element each insertion or deletion only)
+- Dynamic Array (resize one element for each insertion or deletion only)
 - Singly Linked List
 - Doubly Linked List
 - Circular Linked List